witblack/No-IT-Forensic-Medicine/README.md

-# Algorithm of No IT Forensic Medicine :
+# Algorithm of No IT Forensic Medicine:
   - Setting up default configs for runing scritp.
   - Asking address of big file ( Read more to understand what's large file ) if user had a big file.
   - Asking address ( as an array ) for cleaning inodes and old writen data.